appsody/website/content/docs/using-appsody/building-and-deploying.md

 - If the stack contains a deployment manifest that can be consumed by the [Appsody operator](https://operatorhub.io/operator/appsody-operator), `appsody deploy` will install the operator, if necessary, and deploy your application to the cluster using that deployment manifest.
 - If the stack you are using is not equipped with the manifest for the Appsody operator, `appsody deploy` attempts to install your app as a Knative serving service.

-In all cases, `appsody deploy` creates a deployment manifest in the `/config` directory within your project folder.
+In all cases, `appsody deploy` creates a deployment manifest in your project folder.
 The manifest is called `app-deploy.yaml`.

 If you just want to generate the manifest - and possibly manipulate it or just check it into your source control repository - you can issue:
 ```